Swimming-Related Illnesses

 Special Groups

-Cryptosporidiosis and other infections can be especially severe for children, pregnant women, and people with weakened immune systems – for example, people who have received an organ transplant, or who are taking certain medications, or who are living with AIDS.
+Cryptosporidiosis and other infections can be especially severe for young children, pregnant women, and people with weakened immune systems – for example, people who have received an organ transplant, or who are taking certain medications, or who are living with HIV.
 Crypto can cause a life-threatening infection to people in these groups, and precautions are especially important.

 What You Can Do